-Quests are designed to harness the proven effects of immersing in nature.
+Quests aren't just about play.
+They are also designed to harness the proven effects of immersing in nature.
 Even if you live in the city, it’s possible to find a little slice of greenery and carve out some restorative time – led by our guided audio meditations.

-And, if you really want to give your brain the boost of nature, browse our unique collection of properties – we have a load of places to inspire your next work or restorative break.
-Which leads us to…
+And, if you really want to give your brain the boost of nature, browse our inspiring collection of Away properties – we have a load of places to host your deep work retreat or team off-site.

 Cal Newport talks about the ‘grand gesture’ – the act of taking yourself away from your day-to-day circumstances to focus on a meaningful task.
 There are hundreds of anecdotes supporting the idea, which you can file under ‘habits of highly successful people’…